afoolinthefetter/CS616-PDS/assignment_3/README.md

 | 3         | 1            | F      | b          |
 | 4         | 1            | F      | S          |

+##### Constraints
+The values for Arrival Time and Player IDs are integers.
+You can have any value fot them and they do not need to be continous.
+The preferences can have values D, S, B, and b.
+The genders should be eithwe M or F.

 #### Sample Output for reply from the server